jamesadjinwa/ecs-devops-sandbox-cdk/README.md

+# Create a CI/CD pipeline for Amazon ECS with GitHub Actions and AWS CodeBuild Tests

-# Welcome to your CDK Python project!
+## Welcome to your CDK Python project!

 This is a blank project for CDK development with Python.